-If you’re looking for an easy activity for kids, try mini fruit pizzas.
-Use this fruit pizza recipe and vary it however it works with what you have at home.
+If you’re looking for an easy activity for kids, try making this mini fruit pizza recipe.
+It’s easy, made with graham crackers!
 It just takes a little planning to learn how to teach kids cooking classes.

 Cutting and spreading are great fine motor skill builders, but kids will just think they are having fun.
 Guess what?
 They are!
 You can give them a butter knife to spread the cream with and they can use the same knife to slice bananas, grapes, and cut apple slices into smaller pieces.
 It’s great for kids to be able to do things on their own.
 This snack even allows them to be creative in how they want it to look and taste.

 Who knows when you may be teaching the next great chef?
 One of your kiddos might end up on Iron Chef America someday and they will remember you letting them use a butter knife in preschool to make this fruit pizza recipe for kids!

 What kid doesn’t want to eat something called a fruit pizza recipe for kids?
 I don’t know many.
 Most kids love fruit and most kids love to “cook”.
 This fruit pizza recipe for kids teaches kids fine motor skills, taking turns, counting, even fractions when you break the graham crackers in half to make a square “pizza crust”.
 And it takes delicious!

 Kids love pizza and making any kind of pizza activities for toddlers is always a big hit.
 Think about all of the pizza ideas you could come up with.
 The crust ideas are unlimited, the sauce ideas are unlimited and the topping ideas are unlimited for pizza activities.
 You could even make these fun pizza cups with them!